-What are the five most asked features of Telecom Asset Management Software?
+What are the five most asked features of Enterprise Asset Management Software?

 The telecommunications industry is evolving rapidly and witnesses unique challenges compared to other sectors.
 The telecom industry stands out by way of its requirements for massive capital investment over a wide geographical spread.
 This requirement also extends itself to the network assets operators need, which have to be refreshed more frequently than any other industry.